cloudfoundry/bosh-cli/README.md

 ## Logging

-Along with the UI output (STDOUT) and UI errors (STDERR), bosh-micro can output more verbose logs.
+Along with the UI output (STDOUT) and UI errors (STDERR), bosh-init can output more verbose logs.

 Logging is disabled by default (`BOSH_MICRO_LOG_LEVEL` defaults to NONE).